fifikim/restaurant-reservations/README.md

 ### 04 - Seat reservation

-When a customer with an existing reservation arrives at the restaurant, seat (assign) their reservation to a specific table.<br/>
-Then load an up-to-date list of tables showing which are occupied and free.
+When a customer with a reservation arrives at the restaurant, assign their reservation to a specific table.<br/> The system then loads an up-to-date list of tables showing which are occupied and free.

 ### 05 - Finish an occupied table